-Susan Worsham, Marine, Hotel near airport, Richmond, VA, Archival Pigment Print, 2009
+Susan Worsham, Marine, Hotel near airport, Richmond, VA, Archival Pigment Print, 2009, Gift of the Artist

 New Southern Photography is a large-scale exhibition organized by the Ogden Museum of Southern Art that highlights the exciting and diverse breadth of photography being practiced in the American South today.
 The work of twenty -five emerging, mid-career, and established photographers will be featured.
 Each photographer included will be individually showcased with a monographic installation focusing on a single body of work within the context of a group exhibition.
 All types of lens-formed imagery will be included from tradition analogue and digital still photography to video installation and new media.
 New Southern Photography will debut at the Ogden Museum of Southern Art in the fall of 2018, and is available for travel to other institutions through 2021.